How does peer learning compare to expert-led coaching fellowships

 Compared to traditional expert-led capacity building, this peer-led approach empowered participants to learn from each other’s experience, situating gender in their real-world practice, rather than as an abstract concept that requires global experts to explain it.
 This participant-driven process with built-in feedback mechanisms is likely to have helped make the increased gender awareness actionable.

-What we learned about gender barriers
+Gender analysis: what we learned about gender barriers

 • The most cited barrier was “low education and health literacy” affecting immunization uptake.
 As one plan stated, “lower educational levels of maternal caregivers are more commonly related to under-vaccination”.